Updated: Jun 8

-Special Needs Trust, also known as a Supplemental Needs Trust: This is a Trust in which there is a legal arrangement and creates a fiduciary relationship which grants those with physically, mentally disabled or chronically ill individual the right to receive income without reducing their eligibility for public assistance disability benefits from various governmental programs.
+Special Needs Trust, also known as a Supplemental Needs Trust: This is a Trust in which there is a legal arrangement and creates a fiduciary relationship which grants those who are physically or mentally disabled or chronically ill the right to receive income without reducing their eligibility for public assistance disability benefits from various governmental programs.
 These include Social Security, Supplemental Security Income, Medicare or Medicaid.
-Where there is a fiduciary Relationship, an entity or individual will act on behalf of the unable individual to manage assets in their stead.
+Where there is a fiduciary relationship, an entity or individual will act on behalf of the unable individual to manage assets in their stead.

 Will: This is a document which you set up in order to identify how you want your property and assets to be distributed after you pass away.
 It also can identify guardianship for your minor children.

-Additional, when you are specifically working through the Estate Planning process, your Attorney will be asking about the responsibilities which individuals will need to fulfill.
+Additionally, when you are specifically working through the Estate Planning process, your Attorney will be asking about the responsibilities each individual needs to fulfill.
 Here are some quick definitions in order to help you have a leg up on the process.
 In Idaho, and most states, one must be over the age of 18 to create a will.
 There are some requirements to have a valid will in the eyes of the law.

 -You must be of sound mind when the document is signed.

-- You must ensure that the will has witnesses and it notarized.
+-You must ensure that the will has witnesses and is notarized.